 Because my friends and family know me for my fashion, I can wear riskier trends and not have them doubt them.
-They have come to know me for my authority in fashion (long before i was fashion blogger) and that comes with more flexibility in my style.
+They have come to know me for my authority in fashion (long before I was a fashion blogger) and that comes with more flexibility in my style.
 While I don’t recommend dressing for other people- I do know that getting criticized or judged on your clothes is devastating, so remember 1.
-You can’t pleas everyone and 2.
+You can’t please everyone and 2.
 Your fashion is about you.

-But now, here are some easy style tips to help you with any self conscious doubts.
-Just as a reminder, any flaws you feel your body has, is not what other people see.
-I understand it is easy to feel self conscious about your hips or your shoulders or your stomach- but every body is beautiful and I don’t say these tips because I think you need to “fix” yourself.
+But now, here are some easy style tips to help you with any self-conscious doubts.
+Just as a reminder, any flaws you feel your body has, are not what other people see.
+I understand it is easy to feel self-conscious about your hips or your shoulders or your stomach- but every body is beautiful and I don’t say these tips because I think you need to “fix” yourself.
 But I say them in hopes you feel more comfortable in your clothing.